Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 The required repositories are:

-- GitHub repository, for storing the code
+- [GitHub](https://github.com/) repository, for storing the code
-- Bintray repository, for the code releases
+- [Bintray](https://bintray.com/) repository, for the code releases
-- Sonatype OSS repository, for the snapshots
+- [Sonatype OSS](https://oss.sonatype.org/) repository, for the snapshots
 - Documentation repository, to store the Maven sites for both the release and latest snapshot

 All these repositories should have been set up before creating a new project, or otherwise the CI process won't work correctly.
 The way to set them all up goes beyond the scope of this manual, but usually it's a simple job, which requires little more than registering on a web page.

 ## Integrating the repositories

-The repositories will be integrated with the use of Travis, a free CI service.
-To find out more about how is this used check the [Travis](./travis.html) section.
+The repositories will be integrated with the use of [Travis](https://travis-ci.org), a free CI service.
+To find out more about how is this used check the [Travis section](./travis.html).
 Also check the [project life cycle](./lifecycle.html) section.

-But in shot, Travis will take care of building the code submitted to Github, and then sending the compiled artifacts to Bintray or Sonatype, and the documentation ot the docs repository.
+But in short, Travis will take care of building the code submitted to Github, and then sending the compiled artifacts to Bintray or Sonatype, and the documentation ot the docs repository.

+Just remember to connect them, which just required a free account, and following [this guide](http://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI%3A).

+## JCenter, OSS Sonatype and Maven Central

+Using Bintray, it is possible to link the releases depo to JCenter, OSS Sonatype and Maven central.
+Meaning that it won't be necessary to add repositories info to the POM along the dependencies.

+Connecting to JCenter is easy, just follow [this guide](https://bintray.com/docs/usermanual/uploads/uploads_includingyourpackagesinjcenter.html).

+To connect Bintray to OSS Sonatype follow [this guide](http://blog.bintray.com/2014/02/11/bintray-as-pain-free-gateway-to-maven-central/).
+Linking to Sonatype also means that the repository will be mirrored on Maven Central.

 ## Repository IDs